Jonathan Swift: Major prose works

 The Drapier's Letters (1724) was a series of pamphlets against the monopoly granted by the English government to William Wood to mint copper coinage for Ireland.
 It was widely believed that Wood would need to flood Ireland with debased coinage in order to make a profit.
-In these "letters" Swift posed as a shopkeeper—a draper—to criticise the plan.
+In these "letters", Swift posed as a shopkeeper or draper to criticise the plan.
 Swift's writing was so effective in undermining opinion in the project that a reward was offered by the government to anyone disclosing the true identity of the author.
 Though hardly a secret (on returning to Dublin after one of his trips to England, Swift was greeted with a banner, "Welcome Home, Drapier") no one turned Swift in, although there was an unsuccessful attempt to prosecute the publisher John Harding.
-Thanks to the general outcry against the coinage, Wood's patent was rescinded in September 1725 and the coins were kept out of circulation.
+General outcry against the coinage caused Wood's patent to be rescinded in September 1725, and the coins were kept out of circulation.
 In "Verses on the Death of Dr. Swift" (1739) Swift recalled this as one of his best achievements.

-Gulliver's Travels, a large portion of which Swift wrote at Woodbrook House in County Laois, was published in 1726.
-It is regarded as his masterpiece.
-As with his other writings, the Travels was published under a pseudonym, the fictional Lemuel Gulliver, a ship's surgeon and later a sea captain.
-Some of the correspondence between printer Benj.
-Motte and Gulliver's also-fictional cousin negotiating the book's publication has survived.
-Though it has often been mistakenly thought of and published in bowdlerised form as a children's book, it is a great and sophisticated satire of human nature based on Swift's experience of his times.
-Gulliver's Travels is an anatomy of human nature, a sardonic looking-glass, often criticised for its apparent misanthropy.
-It asks its readers to refute it, to deny that it has adequately characterised human nature and society.
-Each of the four books—recounting four voyages to mostly fictional exotic lands—has a different theme, but all are attempts to deflate human pride.
+Gulliver's Travels, a large portion of which Swift wrote at Woodbrook House in County Laois, was published in 1726 and is regarded as his masterpiece.
+As with his other writings, the Travels was pseudonymously published under the name of the fictional eponymous character Lemuel Gulliver, who is described in the book's long title as a ship's surgeon and later a sea captain.
+Some of the correspondence between printer Benjamin Motte and Gulliver's also-fictional cousin negotiating the book's publication has survived.
+A satire of human nature based on Swift's experience of his times, Gulliver's Travels has often been mistakenly thought of (and published in bowdlerised form) as a children's book, and it has been criticised for its apparent misanthropy.
+Each of the four books—recounting four voyages to mostly fictional exotic lands—has a different theme.
 Critics hail the work as a satiric reflection on the shortcomings of Enlightenment thought.

 In 1729, Swift's A Modest Proposal for Preventing the Children of Poor People in Ireland Being a Burden on Their Parents or Country, and for Making Them Beneficial to the Publick was published in Dublin by Sarah Harding.
 It is a satire in which the narrator, with intentionally grotesque arguments, recommends that Ireland's poor escape their poverty by selling their children as food to the rich: "I have been assured by a very knowing American of my acquaintance in London, that a young healthy child well nursed is at a year old a most delicious nourishing and wholesome food ..."
 Following the satirical form, he introduces the reforms he is actually suggesting by deriding them: